 Brendon McCullum hails Harry Brook for showcasing England white-ball captaincy blueprint in West Indies whitewashes

-England whitewash West Indies 3-0 in first ODI and T20I series of Harry Brook's reign as white-ball captain; watch Australia vs South Africa in the World Test Championship final - live on Sky Sports Cricket from 10am on Wednesday
+England whitewash West Indies 3-0 in first ODI and T20I series of Harry Brook's reign as white-ball captain; England's 248 was their highest ever score at home in T20I; watch Australia vs South Africa in World Test Championship final - live on Sky Sports Cricket from 10am on Wednesday

 Tuesday 10 June 2025 23:23, UK